 yarn dev

-# in a second terminal window
+# In a second terminal window

 yarn test:e2e:chrome e2e/scraping/protected.spec.js --debug